devennn/devennn.github.io/_posts/2020-0724-self-and-multihead-attention.md

 softmax_score = [0.0008, 0.87, 0.0016, 0.012]

 ```

-The attention score indicate importance of word in the context of word being encoded, whcih is ```eat```.
+The attention scores indicate the importance of word in the context of word being encoded, which is ```eat```.
 Higher value, higher importance.

 #### Process 3 - Calculating Output Vector